Is it really better to buy a home instead of renting In Palo Alto?

 If you want to avoid PMI, you're going to need to save a 20% down payment to buy a home.
 In saying this, there are new programs evolving and changing on a daily basis.
 It's important to speak with a trusted lender to find out what options might be available to you.

-The answer to this one is maybe not.
+The answer to this one is no.

 Are there any benefits of renting instead of buying?